+Rosh Pina is known as the “mother of the Galilee settlements”.
 The town of Rosh Pina is located on the slopes of Mount Canaan, on a rounded hill beside the Rosh Pina stream.
 The stream boasts three springs whose waters flow along the river channel in the winter months.
 Beside the stream there are groves of ancient olive, almond and fig trees and also raspberry bushes.
-Rosh Pina's stream is a unique nature reserve of pastoral tranquility.
-An hour’s walk away, along an ancient route next to the stream, lies the capital of the Galilee – the city of Safed.
+Rosh Pina's stream is a unique nature reserve of pastoral tranquillity.
+An hour’s walk away, along an ancient route next to the stream, lies the capital of the Galilee, the city of Safed.

-The corners of Old Rosh Pina, the wadi and the blossoming of the almond trees all thrill and fill your heart with a feeling of warm and wild softness.
+The corners of Old Rosh Pina, the “wadi” (valley) and the blossoming of the almond trees all thrill and fill your heart with a feeling of warm and wild softness.

 One of these corners is Kobi’s Pina Balev Inn, in Old Rosh Pina, where Kobi has restored and recreated one of the homes of the settlement’s farmers that was built by Baron Edmond de Rothschild when he decided to sponsor the town.
 These homes, unlike the crowded and modest homes that were initially built in Rosh Pina, were designed by the leading architects and engineers of the day.
 In the late 19th century, on the eastern slope of the hill where the upper street was built, spacious four-room stone houses were built, each with its own courtyard and surrounded by various farm buildings.
 All the yards had a thick protective wall.
 The farmers’ vegetable gardens and vineyards were located to the north of this wall.
 Rosh Pina’s industry included cultivating grapes for wine and raisins, cultivating silkworms for the fine silk industry and breeding cattle.